Gaining Scale Invariance in UAV Bird's Eye View Object Detection by Adaptive Resizing

-\section{related work}
+\section{Related work}

 Object detectors can broadly be divided into two categories; one-stage and two-stage detectors.
 Two-stage detectors \cite{Ren2015, Girshick2015} are generally more accurate and therefore occupy the first places on established leader boards \cite{Du2019}.
-However, their inference speed is generally a lot slower than that of one-stage detectors \cite{Redmon2016, Tan2019, Tian2019, Lin2017}, which makes the latter more suitable for onboard object detection scenarios. \\ The already existing method closest to the one presented in this paper is \cite{Kim2020}.
+However, their inference speed is generally a lot lower than that of one-stage detectors \cite{Redmon2016, Zhou2019, Tian2019, Lin2017}, which makes the latter more suitable for onboard object detection scenarios.
+Most recently, there are also transformer-based object detectors performing very well in generic object detection \cite{liu2021swin, zhu2020deformable, carion2020end}.
+They have, however, not proven to be useful for UAV or BEV object detection so far. \\ The closest method to ours is \cite{Kim2020}.
 There, images are also resized in accordance with the height.
-However, the authors resize every image to the same size (an average over the data set) while we calculate an individual size for each image.
+However, the authors resize every image to the same resolution (an average over the data set) while we calculate an individual size for each image.
 Furthermore, they merely test their method on class agnostic detection tasks. \\ While the authors in \cite{Singh2018} analyze the problem of scale invariance in CNN's in great depth, their solution employs an image pyramid, which is not viable for real-time detection.
 Another approach is presented in \cite{Yang2019}, where the authors try to detect clusters of potential targets and then predict the scale offset before regressing the objects in each cluster more accurately.
 A drawback is the need for ground truth labels of clusters.